Ring Slings and Mei Tais: The Yay to the Nay

 The Mei Tai baby carriers can accommodate newborns to toddlers up to 40lbs.
 They are comfortable enough for relaxed indoor use but also sturdy enough so that you feel safe using them outdoors.

-The Catbird Baby Mai Tei comes in numerous colors and patterns— all reversible, so there is a pattern on one side and a solid on the other (you can find a wide selection of patterns at Metro Minis).
+The Catbird Baby Mai Tei comes in numerous colors and patterns— all reversible, so there is a pattern on one side and a solid on the other.
 Personally, I found the patterns to be very sophisticated and not babyish at all.
 I was drawn to a camel colored Mei Tai with an aqua and pink bold flower pattern (the Zoe pattern); a nice change from the utilitarian feel of most solid-colored structured carriers.

 The fabric feels really high quality, the top is cushioned and easily bends forward to accommodate your baby comfortably, and can be worn both on the front (facing in or out), on the hip and on the back.
 For newborns, you can sit your whole baby inside the pouch.
 For older babies, you can let their legs hang out on either side of you.